thefatbatman/linkedin-feed-cleaner/README.md

 ## How to Contribute?
 ### 🌟 Adding spammers' profile links to the list
-1. Get the `memberId` like this.
+1. Right click on any user's name, and get the `memberId`.
+It looks like this `urn:li:fs_miniProfile:<memberId>`.
+We only want the last part.
   ![](./guide-for-memberId.png)
-1. Edit this file and add new users to [this file](https://github.com/thefatbatman/linkedin-feed-cleaner/blob/main/blocked-users-list/default.json)
+1. Add new users to [this file](https://github.com/thefatbatman/linkedin-feed-cleaner/blob/main/blocked-users-list/default.json).
-1. Create a Pull Request with your changes
+1. Create a Pull Request with your changes.
-1. Would need some evidence of their spam, which includes (but not limited to)
+1. Would need some evidence of their spam, which includes (but not limited to):
     - Posting unnecessarily polls.
     - Posting sponsored links/content without informing in the post misleading the followers.
     - Spammy posts
     - [Feel free to add more..]

 ### 🌟 Adding new features to the Extension
 1. Fork this repository.